MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

     | Sku | **Standard_LRS** |
     | Disk Size Gb | **32** |
     | Create Option | **empty** |

+(Can we have the parameter file set the disk name properly from the start?
+Students will miss this slight change.
+Full explanation will be on Pull Request page.)

 1. Select the checkbox **I agree to the terms and conditions stated above** and click **Purchase**.